Cloud-CV/EvalAI/docs/source/faq(developers).md

 sudo kill 25273 ## This would vary and you can change with the output in the first step
 ```

-#### Q. Getting the following error :
+#### Q. Getting the following error when using Docker:

 ```
 ERROR : Version in "./docker-compose.yml" is unsupported.
-You might be seeing this error becasue you are using wrong Compose file version.
+You might be seeing this error because you are using wrong Compose file version.
 ```

 Since, the version of compose file is 3.
 You might be using a docker version which is not compatible.
 You can upgrade your docker engine and try again.

-#### Q. Getting the following error while runnig `python manage.py runserver --settings=settings.dev`
+#### Q. Getting the following error while running `python manage.py runserver --settings=settings.dev`:

 ```
 Starting the database seeder.
 Hang on...